Behavioral Health Workforce Program

 The Behavioral Health Workforce Education and Training (BHWET) Program is funded through the Federal Health Resources and Services Administration (HRSA).
 It provides emerging behavioral health professionals with opportunities to learn and practice in integrated health.
 The program places advanced graduate students in sites across western Montana where they accrue practical hours and gain clinical experiences related to interprofessional practice.
 By increasing the number and geographic distribution of highly skilled mental and behavioral health professionals across Montana, our whole state benefits from increased access to quality, integrated healthcare.

 The University of Montana and Montana State University were initially awarded this funding to administer, train, and fund BHWET students for a four-year grant cycle in 2017.
 Collaborators at both universities were then awarded a second, four-year program grant in 2021.
-The current grant cycle is focused on improving the health outcomes of children, adolescents, and transitional-aged youth through graduate student placements at youth-oriented behavioral health organizations.
-The current BHWET Cohort (2022-2023) is comprised of 18 graduate students representing the disciplines of Counseling (PhD), Psychology (PhD), Nursing Practice (DNP), and Social Work (MSW).
+The current grant cycle is focused on improving the health outcomes of children, adolescents, and transitional-aged youth through graduate student placements at behavioral health sites across Montana.
+The current BHWET Cohort (2023-2024) is comprised of 17 graduate students representing the disciplines of Counseling, Psychology, Nursing Practice, and Social Work.

 Program Director, Social Work, University of Montana

-Mary- Ann Sontag, Ph.D., is a Licensed Clinical Social Worker and Associate Professor in the School of Social Work.
+Mary- Ann Sontag, Ph.D.
+LCSW, is a Licensed Clinical Social Worker and Associate Professor in the School of Social Work.
 Her degrees (BA, MSW, Ph.D.) are all in Social Welfare from the University of California at Berkeley.
-Her professional interests/expertise include rural behavioral health, end-of-life care, pediatric palliative care, grief and loss, and the human-animal bond; she recently authored a book chapter titled "Final Gifts: Lessons Children Can Learn from Dogs about End-Of-Life, Loss, and Grief."
-Dr. Sontag Bowman is the current BHWET Program Director and Principal Investigator for the HRSA grant cycle, 2021-2025.
+Her professional interests/expertise include rural behavioral health, end-of-life care, pediatric palliative care, grief and loss, and the human-animal bond.
+Dr. Sontag is the current BHWET Program Director and Principal Investigator for the HRSA grant cycle, 2021-2025.